adaptris/interlok-docs/docs/pages/ui/ui-user-preferences.md

  - **Display names in the component title:** Whether to display the component name in the component title or in the body.
 The default value is false.
  - **Prettify names in the component title:** The ui can display the component type and uid nicely (remove hyphen, underscore and split camel case uid).
 The default value is true.
+ - **Always show the action buttons on the components:** The component action buttons are normally displayed on component hover.
+This options allows to always display the action buttons.
+This may be easier to use with touch screen.
+(Since 3.6.1)
  - **Always attempt to load the active adapter (if only one exists):** Decides when opening the config page if the application should automatically load the running adapter config or prompt the user for choices.
 (Since 3.2).
 The default value is false.
 (Since 3.10)
  - **Collapse component container when a sub component is selected:** The Adapter and Channel component container will collapse automatically if a child Channel or Workflow is selected.
 The default value is false.
 (Since 3.6)
- - **Always show the action buttons on the components:** The component action buttons are normally displayed on component hover.
-This options allows to always display the action buttons.
-This may be easier to use with touch screen.
-(Since 3.6.1)
+ - **Always open the settings editor when adding a component into config:** Wether to display the settings editor automatically when a new component is added.
+The default value is true.
+ - **Show the config side bar when opening the config page:**  Wether to display the config side bar when opening the config page.
+The default value is false.
+(Since 4.3)
  - **Action Button Size:** Change some icons size in the config page if you find them too big or too small.

 ## Configuration Page Editor Preferences ##